jerry81/GHP/2022/oct.md

 - health
   - cancer vax by 2030
 - culture
-  - hbomax the penguin batman spinoff
+  - hbomax the penguin batman spinoff - directed by homestar runner co-creator
 - tech
   - quantum encryptions in EU by 2024?
   - black holes may provide insight into quantum gravity